 Young Muslim Americans are learning about the life of Muhammad, the seventh century prophet who founded Islam, through a series of lectures called "Portrait of a Prophet."
 The course, held at mosques across the country, aims to teach Muslims what the prophet was like as a person, including how he treated others, what he liked to eat—even how he wore his hair.
-Listen to the story to learn about why the classes have been a big hit in Muslim American communities.
+Listen to the story to learn about why the classes have been popular in Muslim American communities.

-Story Length: 1162044
+Story Length: 7:48

 The First Amendment is the basis for the separation of church and state.
 The government and organizations funded by the government, like public schools, cannot promote a particular religion.
 This separation, highlighted in the U.S. Constitution, led to a national debate in 2004 when a fifth-grade teacher in California was asked to keep his religion out of the classroom.
 Listen to learn more about both sides of this debate, and the rights students have against indoctrination.

 Note: Since this public radio story first aired the lawsuit was settled out of court.

 Venice, Italy stood for a thousand years as a gateway between the Islamic world and the West.
 During this time the city-state was determined to maintain trade with Muslims.
 Even after defeating the Turks in the Battle of Lepanto in 1571, Venice continued to trade with the Ottomans.
 It kept commercial links with the Islamic world, often blurring the lines between the arts and cultures of east and west.
 A museum exhibit in Venice is highlighted in this story, and describes the history of that relationship.
 Listen to learn more about the mutual influences that Venice and the Islamic world had on one another, and what those influences might teach us today.